TEST 2: Verifying Throttle Position Sensor Has Power

 - The TP sensor is being fed 5 Volts DC (TEST 2).

 - The TP sensor is being fed Ground (TEST 3).

-If your test result still indicates that the TPS is not getting Ground, then we can conclude that one of two things are causing this lack of Ground:
+If your multimeter still indicates that the TPS is not getting Ground, then we can conclude that one of two things are causing this lack of Ground:

 - There's an open in the wire between the TP sensor harness connector and the fuel injection computer's harness connector.